 - Scope: By knowing the scope of the audit ahead of time, you’re more likely to have an audit that runs without problems.
 For one thing, you’ll want to involve all relevant stakeholders when planning.
 Speak to those who are working in the IT environment.
 They can help you understand what risks you’re looking to identify and understand the current capabilities of the system.
 This way you’ll have a better idea if there’s a need to adopt new technologies or not.
 Also, know the applicable laws and regulations to make sure you’re compliant.

-- Repeat: An IT audit isn’t a one-time event, of course, but in-between audits there is still work to do.
-That includes offering recommendations going forward, using IT software that can automatically monitor systems, users and assets.
-It’s a good idea to have a plan set up to review applicable laws, regulations and new developments quarterly, as the technology space is notoriously fast moving.
+- Repeat: An IT audit isn’t a one-time event, of course, but in between audits there is still work to do.
+That includes offering recommendations going forward and using IT software that can automatically monitor systems, users and assets.
+It’s a good idea to have a plan set up to review applicable laws, regulations and new developments quarterly, as the technology space is notoriously fast-moving.

 When doing an IT audit, there are many tasks that probably require a team to execute.
 Sounds like a project.
 While there are software packages that are designed to monitor IT security, an audit is a different animal and can benefit from a project management software to control it effectively.

 Once imported, the task list can be viewed in a variety of ways.
-There is the kanban board that visualizes workflow.
+There is the kanban view to manage workflows.
 The various tasks are individual cards, which are organized by columns that state whether the work is to be started, in progress or done.
 These cards can be assigned to one or more team members, who can comment directly on them to collaborate.
 Files and images can also be attached.

-Another view is the Gantt.
+Another view is the Gantt chart.
 This shows your task list to the left and populates those tasks across a timeline to the right.
 The tasks can again be assigned, collaborated on and tracked.
-ProjectManager.com is a cloud-based software, so all status updates are instantly reflected.
+ProjectManager is a cloud-based software, so all status updates are instantly reflected.
 Task dependencies can be linked to avoid blocking team members and if deadlines need to change that can be done with a simple drag and drop of the task timeline.

 Project Dashboards for Monitoring the Audit